-You may have read that white is all the rage in home design and in fashion.
+You may have read that grey is all the rage in home design and in fashion.
 And we agree.
-That’s why we named White Hot our color of the year for 2016.
+That’s why we named Lady in Grey our color of the year for 2015.

-But white isn’t the only color in town!
+But grey isn’t the only color in town!
 If you’re wanting to liven up your home with some of the latest trends, check out these favorite colors from our Design and Trends team.

 English Royal Navy remains a top color trend in the world today.
 It was Shaw’s color of the year for 2014, and it’s still going strong.
 Navy is a classic in every way.
 It offers timeless appeal.
 Think about it, the navy blazer is second only to the little black dress in terms of classic, effortless, style.
 And in your home, navy can offer the same universal appeal.
 Dressed up or down, navy can stylishly anchor a room in much the same way as black or a deep, chocolate brown.